aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 explicit, visible plan gives it (and you) something concrete to check progress against, and lets you catch a wrong approach after step one instead of after step five.
 It's skipped automatically for simple one-step requests, so you won't see a plan for "what does this function do."

+## Connecting frontend, backend, and database

+Building each layer separately is the easy part - the tools above already covered that.
+What usually breaks a full-stack app is the *wiring* between layers, so two tools exist specifically for that:

+- **`list_api_routes`** - scans the project for backend route definitions (Flask/Express-style)
+  and frontend `fetch`/`axios` calls (including template-literal calls like `` fetch(`/api/users/${id}`) `` - it captures the static prefix even when the full path can't be string-matched), and shows both lists side by side.
+It does **not** auto-diff or judge matches - a route with a path parameter won't string-match a call with a real ID in it even when they're the same endpoint - it just puts both lists in front of you so a mismatch is easy to *notice*.
+- **`check_local_server`** - sends a real HTTP request to your own running dev server and reports the actual status code and response body.
+This is runtime verification, not static analysis: the only way to actually know the frontend and backend are connected is to make them talk to each other and see what happens. **Refuses any URL that isn't localhost/127.0.0.1** - it exists to verify your own dev server, not to make general web requests, and this is enforced in code, not just policy.

+The system prompt also nudges the model to make "connect and verify" an explicit last step in its plan for any multi-layer task, rather than declaring victory once each layer individually looks right - and to prefer same-origin serving (one server handling both the API and the frontend) over separate dev servers on different ports, since that sidesteps CORS entirely, which is one more thing a small model can get subtly wrong.

+**Note on the "fully local" claim**: `check_local_server` and connecting to a remote Postgres/MySQL database (if you choose to configure one) are the two exceptions to "the only network call is to your local Ollama server" - both require your explicit approval per call, and `check_local_server` is hard-refused for anything beyond localhost/127.0.0.1 in code, not just by convention.

 ## Database support